shaery/dhanmondi-diagonstic/README.md

 # Dhanmondi Diagonstic and Consultation Center

-This project was bootstrapped with [Shaery's Music Studio](https://elated-curran-267f7d.netlify.app/service).
+This project was bootstrapped with [Dhanmondi Diagonstic and Consultation Center](https://elated-curran-267f7d.netlify.app/service).

 This project's objective:
 1. Can know about this diagonstic center